img

 • Order of the Crown in America (President General)

-• American Friends of Saint George's and Descendants of the Knights of the Garter, Inc., Windsor Castle (President)
+• American Patrons of St. George's and Descendants of the Knights of the Garter, Windsor Castle (President)

-• National Society of Sons of American Colonists
+• National Society of Sons of the American Colonists

 • National Society of the Sons of the American Revolution